sscardapane/reprodl2021/README.md

 ## Step 2: project setup

-Poetry offers two ways to initialize a project: (i) the `new` command allows you to create a new project from scratch and will automatically initialize a folder with structured content; and (ii) `init` which we will use here since we want to add poetry to an existing project.
+Poetry offers two ways to initialize a project:

+1. the `new` command allows you to create a new project from scratch and will automatically initialize a folder with structured content;

+2. `init` which we will use here since we want to add poetry to an existing project.
 Move with the terminal inside the folder of this repository and type:

 ```bash
 poetry init
 ```

 This command will guide you through creating your `pyproject.toml` config file.
 This will prompt few questions about the desired Python packages you want to install.
-You can press Enter to proceed with default options if you want to skip this part now.
+You can press *Enter* to proceed with default options if you want to skip this part now.
 The *toml* file have a main section for all dependencies (used in both production and development environments), but you can also define a section that contains packages mainly used for development purposes only.
 This is the one of the advantages over other dependency management tools.
 Only one configuration file is required for both the production and development environments.
 Eventually, you will find your configuration file with a structure similar to this.

 ```toml
 [tool.poetry]